The Best Hiking in the USA

-Hikers should plan for 3 – 5 days to hike the entire trail and have some time to explore Kalalu Beach.
-The trail crosses sea cliffs and lush valleys, and thus is almost never level.
+Hikers should plan for 3 – 5 days to hike the entire trail and have some time to explore Kalalau Beach.
+The trail crosses sea cliffs and lush valleys and thus is almost never level.

-Whether opting for the 11 miles or a shorter option, Kalalu Trail offers amazing views right from the start, so there is no wrong option.
+Whether opting for the 11 miles or a shorter option, Kalalau Trail offers amazing views right from the start, so there is no wrong option.